ayush12121997/Algorithms-And-Data-Structures-in-JAVA/CP_DS_Algo.md

     // So for every way to reach cell i for (int j = 0; j < CellsToReachI.size(); ++j)
     {
-        // If the question involves a validity constraint, use an if to check if cell is valid
+        // If the question involves a validity constraint,
+        // use an if to check if cell is valid

-        // For this question the constraint is obstacles hence, if cells does not have obstacle if (input[i] == 0)
+        // For this question the constraint is obstacles hence,
+        // we check if cell does not have an obstacle if (input[i] == 0)
         {
             // Solve for the problem at hand